 How to Claim It?

 - Diagnostic and treatment services are only provided with health plan approval provided by a medical specialist in pediatric neurology or pediatrics with experience in the field of child development.
-The attending pediatric physician may provided a referral for diagnosis.
+The attending pediatric physician may provide a referral for diagnosis.

 - The health plans must provide the healthcare services themselves or through service providers.